elringus/imgit/README.md

 # Stopga

-Stop the layout shift caused by loading media assets
+Stop layout shift caused by loading images and video.